pe-rebours/ChorusEffect_JUCE_VST/README.md

 # Chorus Effect - VST made with JUCE

-The follow repository contains the source code and the executable of a simple chorus effect VST plugin made with JUCE.
+The following repository contains the source code and the executable of a simple chorus effect VST plugin made with JUCE.

 ## Context